helcomsecretariat/SOM/docs/guide/using-the-tool.md

 Before running the tool, make sure you have all dependencies installed (see [Installation](installation.md)).

+If you are using the GUI, see the instructions [here instead](using-the-gui.md).

 Your input data should be inside the ```data``` directory (or alternatively, edit the ```config.toml``` file).

 Set the settings in the ```config.toml``` file to your preferences, see [Configuration](configuration.md).